justinsisley/mercenary/README.md

+### The Holy Grail
+This repository contains fully-functioning client and server applications out of the box.
+On the server side, it's using [Express](http://expressjs.com/), a popular and very easy to use Node.js application framework.
+On the client, it's using Backbone with Marionette, requirejs for dependency injection, LESS for CSS preprocessing, Bower for dependency management, and Grunt as a build and deploy utility.
+Both the client and server utilize LinkedIn's fork of Dust.js.

-## Setting up your development environment on OS X
+### Setting up your development environment on OS X
 - [Install Homebrew](http://mxcl.github.io/homebrew/)
 - Install Node.js and NPM: `brew install node`
 - Install Grunt, Bower, Nodemon and Forever: `npm install -g grunt-cli; npm install -g bower; npm install -g nodemon; npm install -g forever`